mongodb/docs-realm/examples/react-native/README.md

 ## Rejoice!

-If all went according to plan, you have now included your unit tested code examples in the docs.
+If all went according to plan, you have now included your unit-tested code examples in the docs.
 Huzzah!

 ## Questions